aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-eks-addons/README.md

-# EKS Cluster Deployment with new VPC
+# EKS Cluster with Amazon EKS Managed Add-ons

-This example deploys the following Basic EKS Cluster with VPC
+This example deploys a new EKS Cluster into a new VPC with EKS managed Add-ons

- - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
+ - Creates a new VPC, 3 Private Subnets and 3 Public Subnets
- - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
+ - Creates an Internet gateway for the Public Subnets and a NAT Gateway for the Private Subnets
- - Creates EKS Cluster Control plane with one managed node group and fargate profile
+ - Creates an EKS Cluster Control plane with public endpoint with one managed node group
+ - Creates EKS managed Addons (`vpc-cni`, `coredns`, `kube-proxy`, `aws-ebs-csi-driver`)

 ## How to Deploy
 ### Prerequisites: